CNES/opensand/opensand-network/opensand_cli/README.md

 # Easy OpenSAND CLI

 This is a small piece of software allowing to facility the setup of a minimal OpenSAND platform following a step-by-step approach.
-Unlike to 'OpenSAND CLI' where you have to manualy run each commands, 'Easy OpenSAND CLI' groups commands by step: configure/clean network and run/stop opensand binaries.
+Unlike to 'OpenSAND CLI' where you have to manualy run each commands, 'Easy OpenSAND CLI' groups commands by steps: configure/clean network and run/stop opensand binaries.
 Technically, commands are grouped within makefiles and organized into Phony targets or recipes to be executed.
 Where a recipe consists to one or more actions to carry out.

 Its provides for both modes, IP and ETH, makefiles to run on each component SAT, GW and ST.